Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

 4. Update `./config/variables/<devops-org-name>-<branch-name>.yml`

-    * Comment or delete the following two variables.
+    * Delete the following two variables.
 They will be queried from the management group hierarchy and set by Azure DevOps for pipeline execution:
       * var-parentManagementGroupId
       * var-topLevelManagementGroupName
     * Add new variable `var-managementgroup-hierarchy` with the JSON output from above.